 13:30 – 14:20 – have a look around Flam (shop/cafe/museum)

-14:40 – hop on the Flamsbana service return to Myrdal
+14:40 – hop on the Flamsbana service and return to Myrdal

 16:30 – arrive back in Flam and catch the shuttlebus back to Gudvangen